Emotional and Social Development, Ages 11 to 14 Years

 Some parents take this change in attitude as a personal attack, although it is a normal part of adolescent social and emotional development.
 Remember: Your child is establishing himself or herself as an individual, and that often means not being like you.
 So be prepared!

-Adolescents with healthy self-esteem may be least vulnerable to peer group pressure and are best able to call on values learned at home when faced with difficult decisions.
+Adolescents with healthy self-esteem may be least vulnerable to peer group pressure.
+When they are faced with difficult decisions, they are best able to call on values learned at home.

 eMedicineHealth Medical Reference from Healthwise